 Cats might like us to think that they’re untrainable, but the truth is that most cats enjoy short training sessions!
-The best time to start is when your cat is still young, so beginning when they’re a kitten is a great idea.
+The best time for them to learn is when they are still young, so beginning when your pet is a kitten is a great idea.

-Whether you’re hoping to persuade your kitten to stay off the kitchen counters or to teach them fun tricks to impress your friends, make sure to check out our list of the top 10 ways to learn how to train a kitten.
+Whether you’re hoping to persuade your kitten to stay off the kitchen counters or to teach them fun tricks to impress your friends, check out this list of the top 10 ways to train a kitten.

-Cats are often food motivated, so using treats as a reward for positive behavior is an excellent way to capture your kitten’s attention.
-Make sure you always have plenty of treats to hand, as well as using verbal praise when your cat gets something right.
+Kittens are often food-motivated, so using treats as a reward for positive behavior is an excellent way to capture your kitten’s attention.
+Make sure you always have plenty of treats at hand, and use verbal praise when your kitty gets something right.

 If your kitten gets bored, they’re far more likely to wander off and give up on what you’re trying to train them.
 Kittens also need plenty of sleep, so they may be getting tired!